 Arrested children should rarely be held in custody and this situation should be argued against.
 When interrogated a child has a right to have a parent, guardian or independent person present.
 An independent person can protect the legal rights of the child.

+Where the accused is a child, there is a presumption the case will proceed by summons (see s 345 Children, Youth and Families Act 2005 (Vic)).
 It should be very rare for a child to be remanded in custody and, if it does occur, it ought to be vigorously contested.
 In deciding whether to remand a child, the Children’s Court will consider the nature and circumstances of the alleged offence and the child’s background, including any prior convictions, and must not remand a child only because the child does not have satisfactory accommodation.
 (On children’s matters, see The Children’s Court.)

 If the suspect is under 18, police must not question or carry out an investigation unless the suspect’s parent or guardian is present.
 If they are not available, an independent person (see “Role of the independent person”) must be present.
-The suspect must also be given the chance to talk to the parent, guardian or independent person in a place where they won’t be overheard (s 464E Crimes Act (Vic.)).
+The suspect must also be given the chance to talk to the parent, guardian or independent person in a place where they won’t be overheard (s 464E Crimes Act (Vic)).

 The police do not have to wait until the parent, guardian or independent person is present when:

 •it is felt that communication would result in the escape of an accomplice or the destruction of evidence; or